Summary of Decameron tales: Ninth tale (IX, 9)

-Two young men ask counsel of Solomon; the one, how he is to make himself beloved, the other, how he is to reduce an unruly wife to order.
-The King bids the one to love, and the other to go to the Bridge of Geese.
-The one bid to love finds true love in return.
-The other observes a mule train crossing the bridge and sees that by beating a stubborn mule, the herder persuades it to cross the bridge.
+Two young men ask counsel of Solomon; the one, how he is to make himself beloved, the other, how he is to control an unruly wife.
+The King bids the first to love, and the other to go to the Bridge of Geese.
+The first man starts loving others and finds true love in return.
+The second man observes a mule train crossing the bridge and sees that by beating a stubborn mule, the herder persuades it to cross the bridge.
 Upon returning home, he employs the same tactics on his wife; beating her senseless when she refuses to make what he wants for dinner.
 He wakes the next day to a hot breakfast and returns home that evening to his favorite meal.
 It appears he has cured his wife of her stubbornness.

 Emilia narrates this tale, which probably originated in Asia.

 Tenth tale (IX, 10)

-Dom Gianni at the instance of his gossip Pietro uses an enchantment to transform Pietro's wife Gemmata into a mare; but, when he comes to attach the tail, Gossip Pietro, by saying that he will have none of the tail, makes the enchantment of no effect.
+Father Gianni is lodging at the modest home of his friend Pietro, and can only be accommodated in the stable, sleeping next to a mare.
+Gianni says he doesn't mind because he knows a spell he can use to turn the mare into a beautiful woman.
+Pietro's wife Gemmata suggests that the same spell could be used to turn Gemmata into a mare, in which case she and her husband could bring more goods to market.
+Seeing his opportunity, Gianni tells Gemmata to undress, places her on all fours, and begins caressing her.
+He then announces that it is time to attach the tail, and penetrates her.
+Too late, Pietro shouts that he does not want his wife to have a tail.
+Gianni declares that this interjection has broken the spell and Gemmata will not be transformed.

 Dioneo's bawdy story derives from a French fabliau, "De la demoiselle qui vouloit voler en l'air."

 Tenth day

-Panfilo is the king of the last day of storytelling and he orders the company to tell stories about deeds of munificence.
+Panfilo is the king of the last day of storytelling and he orders the company to tell stories about deeds of generosity.
 These tales seem to escalate in their degrees of munificence until the end, where the day (and the entire Decameron) reaches an apex in the story of patient Griselda.